messa/tips/Python - packaging.md

 setuptools.setup()
 ```

+### LICENSE

-LICENSE – usually I generate this file when creating new project on Github.
+Usually I generate this file when creating new project on Github.
 You may also look here:

 - https://choosealicense.com/
 - https://opensource.org/licenses